7 Best HEPA Shop Vacs 2023 – Reviews & Buying Guide

 5. Vacmaster Pro Certified Hepa Filtration Wet/Dry Vac

 We liked the Vacmaster Pro for smaller jobs.
-It’s weighty but not too heavy at a little over 19 pounds, and it has a large capacity.
-However, despite the package ratings, we didn’t feel it had a lot of suction, and one of the wheels kept falling off.
+It’s weighty but not too heavy at a little over 19 pounds and has a large capacity.
+However, despite the package ratings, we didn’t feel it had a lot of suction and one of the wheels kept falling off.

 6. Atrix VACBP1 HEPA Backpack Vacuum

-The Atrix VACBP1 HEPA Backpack Vacuum is a small backpack style HEPA shop vac with an 8-quart tank.
-It has a six-foot hose that provides you with plenty of reach, and it easily converts for right or left-hand operation.
+The Atrix VACBP1 HEPA Backpack Vacuum is a small backpack-style HEPA shop vac with an 8-quart tank.
+It has a six-foot hose that gives you plenty of reach and easily converts for right or left-hand operation.
 The 1400-watt motor can move 106 CFM, and it comes with plenty of accessories, including multiple nozzles, several brushes, and a crevice tool.

 7. FEIN Turbo II HEPA Vacuum Cleaner Set

-The FEIN Turbo II HEPA Vacuum Cleaner Set is the last model on our list to review, but it still has a lot to offer.
+The FEIN Turbo II HEPA Vacuum Cleaner Set is the last model on our list to review, but it still has much to offer.
 It has a powerful motor that moves 151 CFM and creates a 98.4-inch water lift, one of the highest on this list.
-A 13-foot hose and 18-foot power cable provide you with plenty of range, and there is plenty of onboard storage for the hose, cord, and accessories.
+A 13-foot hose and 18-foot power cable provide more freedom than other models, and there is plenty of onboard storage for the hose, cord, and accessories.

-The downside to the FEIN Turbo II is that it’s just not durable, and we tried multiple units, but they all quit after a few jobs.
-It might be suitable for small jobs, but the dust collection bag is very small, and the elbow is hard to remove from the hose because you need to press two pins that do not want to budge.
+The downside to the FEIN Turbo II is that it’s not durable, and we tried multiple units, but they all quit after a few jobs.
+It might be suitable for small jobs, but the dust collection bag is tiny, and the elbow is hard to remove from the hose because you need to press two pins that do not want to budge.

-Let’s look at a few things you will want to consider before you purchase a HEPA shop vac.
+Let’s look at a few things you should consider before you purchase a HEPA shop vac.

-One of the first things you will need to decide is what type of power source you will use, and you have two choices, corded or battery power.
+One of the first things you will need to decide is the type of power source you will use, and you have two choices: corded or battery power.

-The downside to corded shop vacs is that you have a limited range and can only use the machine close to an outlet without requiring an extension cord.
-Since we often use shop vacs in wet conditions, connecting extension cords may not always be ideal, and many times, power may not be available where you need it.
+The downside to corded shop vacs is that you have a limited range and can only use the machine close to an outlet without an extension cord.
+Since we often use shop vacs in wet conditions, connecting extension cords isn’t ideal, and a power supply may often be unavailable where you need it.

-The downside to battery power is that they never include the batteries or charger with your purchase and buying them adds high cost to the tool.
-Another problem is that even the best battery will begin to lose charge when you plug it in.
+The downside to battery power is that several companies don’t include batteries or chargers with your purchase.
+Another problem is that even the best battery will begin to lose its charge when you plug it in.
 As the charge depletes, the vacuum will lose power until it no longer functions correctly.

-There are two main types of HEPA shop vacs on our list, floor, and backpack.
+There are two types of HEPA shop vacs on our list: floor and backpack.

 Floor models have a larger tank, and they usually roll on wheels.
 Their larger size makes them ideal for bigger jobs, and most companies pair the increased capacity with a stronger motor.
 The downside to floor vacuums is that they can be too large and clumsy in some situations, and some people may not have the strength to empty large tanks.

-As the name suggests, most backpack vacuums rest on your back like a backpack, but they may also be handheld units like the toolbox on our list, or they could mount on your waist.
-These units have smaller tanks but provide you with a lightweight and extremely portable solution to many small jobs.
-The downside is that they usually put a smaller motor with the smaller tank, and you could never tackle a flooded basement or other big jobs with one of these tools.
+As the name suggests, most backpack vacuums rest on your back like a backpack, but they can also be handheld units or mounted on your waist.
+They have smaller tanks but provide you with a lightweight and portable solution for many small jobs.
+The downside is that they usually put a smaller motor with the smaller tank, and you can never tackle a flooded basement or other big jobs with a backpack vac.

-Water lift is a way to measure vacuum strength.
-If you put a vehicle tube into the water and attach the vacuum hose to one end, the water lift is how high the water rises.
-When comparing two brands, the one with more water lift will be stronger.
+Water lift is a way to measure a vacuum’s strength.
+If you put a tube into the water and attach the vacuum hose to one end, the water lift is how high the water rises.
+When comparing brands, the one with more water lift is stronger.

-Tank capacity is a major concern because stopping to empty it can significantly slow down the job.
-However, larger tanks are heavier, especially when they are full, so you will need to consider what you will use it for and how much water you need to clean up at a time.
+The tank capacity is a significant concern because stopping to empty the tank can slow down the job.
+However, larger tanks are heavier, especially when full, so you must consider what you will use your vac for and how much water you need to clean up at a time.

-We hope you have enjoyed reading over our reviews, and they have helped you choose a brand for your workshop.
+We hope you enjoyed reading our reviews and that they helped you choose a brand for your workshop.
 If you have found our reviews and buyer’s guide helpful and useful, please share these best HEPA shop vacs on Facebook and Twitter.